AFD Wildfire Division Fuels Mitigation Projects

 Resolutions of Support & Engagement

-Ahead of this project, the wildfire division has engaged the community by providing information and soliciting feedback about the project.
-To date, resolutions of support have been obtained from the Basher Community Council and MOA Parks & Recreation.
+Ahead of this project, the wildfire division engaged the community by providing information and soliciting feedback about the project.
+Resolutions of support were obtained from the Basher Community Council and MOA Parks & Recreation.

 Additional Collaboration: